Field Projects: Present and past

 Plains Elevated Convection At Night (PECAN) (2015)

-PECAN is a very large field project that will focus on nighttime convection.
-PECAN will be conducted across northern Oklahoma, central Kansas and into south-central Nebraska from 1 June to 15 July 2015.
+PECAN was a very large field project that will focus on nighttime convection.
+PECAN was conducted across northern Oklahoma, central Kansas and into south-central Nebraska from 1 June to 15 July 2015.

 Integrated Precipitation and Hydrology Experiment (IPHEX) (2014)